s2135678/SoftwareDevelopment/UI_design.md

 #### Control Flow
 ![Settings](uploads/c427847d2de286e0ae0a53842d9580d7/Settings.jpg)

-##### Overview
-The account settings are accessed through your own profile and detail the privacy, location, and accessibility settings which personalise the user's experience using the software.

-##### Location Sharing
-Location is only used to determine local clubs and events relating to games the user has searched for or is a player of.
-In particular, on the game-specific community page, the location is used to generate a map of the in-person clubs/meetups that are in the area.

-##### Privacy
-This allows the user to decide whether their own profile is publicly viewable or not.
-If set to private, users can still comment on community discussion threads, but other users cannot view the games or communities they play.
-If set to public, they can appear in general searches and their information is able to be viewed by any player.

-##### Accessibility
-Users can personalise their UI according to their personal needs in a variety of ways. these include text-to-speech, colour theme choice, and adjustable text size for users who are visually impaired and closed captions on video elements for users who are hearing impaired.

-##### Language
-Language settings are included to ensure users from all countries and backgrounds are able to use the software.
-This is particularly important as the larger the user base, the more information can be obtained to use to suggest relevant games/communities, and the more engagement there is with the discussion threads.

 ### 3.3.6 Publisher Interface
 The idea of a separate interface for game publishers was explored, but when the technology required was discussed we concluded that we would focus on creating a slick and ergonomic interface for the players and focus our time on the one task.